pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

 - A container image registry that supports TLS connections.
 >**Note** This component does not work with not secure registries.

-- If Supply Chain Security Tools - Sign is installed with an existing running Image Policy Webhook `ClusterImagePolicy`, see [Migration From Supply Chain Security Tools - Sign](migration.md).
+- If SCST - Sign is installed with an existing running Image Policy Webhook `ClusterImagePolicy`, see [Migration From Supply Chain Security Tools - Sign](migration.md).

-- If the installation is occuring in an air-gapped environment, a Sigstore Stack is required on the cluster or accessible from the air-gapped environment.
-For more information, see [Install Sigstore Stack](./install-sigstore-stack.hbs.md)
+- If you are installing in an air-gapped environment, a Sigstore Stack is required on the cluster or accessible from the air-gapped environment.
+See [Install Sigstore Stack](./install-sigstore-stack.hbs.md)

 - During configuration for this component, you are asked to provide a cosign public key to use to validate signed images.
 The Policy Controller only supports ECDSA public keys.